industrial-edge/connectivity-tester/README.md

 ### HTTP Request

 Choose the type of HTTP request to send and fill out the headers or body if required.
-SSL Certification is disabled by default.
+SSL certificate verification is disabled by default.
 Use the `Copy to Clipboard` button to copy the entire HTTP response.

 The `headers` and `body` input fields should contain JSON formatted strings.